Windows OS Hub

 ad permissions to reset user password

-To reset a password for the user jliebert and set a new password myP@ssw0rd112, run this command:
+To reset a password for user jliebert and set a new password myP@ssw0rd112, run this command:

 Set-ADAccountPassword jliebert -Reset -NewPassword (ConvertTo-SecureString -AsPlainText “myP@ssw0rd112” -Force -Verbose) –PassThru